 Winter Rock Salt Stains and Washable Clothes

-Winter salt stains can splash up onto the hems of coats and trousers and must be removed as soon as possible to prevent staining and even changes to the dye color of the fabric.
+Winter salt stains can splash up onto the hems of coats and trousers and must be removed as soon as possible to prevent staining and changes to the dye color of the fabric.

 For washable garments, rinse the salt-stained area in cold water as soon as possible.
-If the salt stains have dried and stains have set in, you may need to allow them to soak overnight in cool water.
-Then launder as usual following label instructions using your regular detergent and cool water.
+If the salt stains have dried and stains have set in, you may need to soak the garment overnight in cool water.
+Launder as usual following label instructions using your regular detergent and cool water.

 The same principle applies to ocean salt stains.
 Swimsuits and beachwear should be washed as soon as possible to prevent staining and fading.

 Winter Rock Salt Stains and Dry Clean Only Clothes

-If the garment must be dry cleaned, be sure to identify and point out the salt stains to your cleaner.
+If the garment must be dry cleaned, be sure to point out and identify the salt stains to your cleaner.

-If you are using a home dry cleaning kit, you should take the following steps before following the directions in your kit.
+If you are using a home dry cleaning kit, you should take the following steps before using the kit.
 Dampen the salt-stained area with a light mist of water and blot away as much moisture as possible.
 If the stain remains, treat with the stain removal product provided in the kit before tossing in the dryer.

 Remove Winter Rock Salt Stains from Home and Car Carpets

 When rock salt gets tracked onto home or car carpets, it takes a bit of effort to remove the white traces that can remain.
 Mix a solution of 50 percent hot water and 50 percent distilled white vinegar in a spray bottle.